 201.3 Terms defined in other codes.
-Where terms are not defined in this code such terms shall have meanings ascribed to them in other codes adopted and referenced by the Board of Building Standards.
+Where terms are not defined in this code such terms shall have the meanings ascribed to them as in other codes adopted and referenced by the Board of Building Standards (the Board).

 201.4 Terms not defined.
 Where terms are not defined through the methods authorized by this section, such terms shall have ordinarily accepted meanings such as the context implies.

 ACCESSORY STRUCTURE.
-A building, the use of which is incidental to that of the dwelling(s) and which is located on the same lot.
+A building, the use of which is incidental to that of the dwelling(s) and that is located on the same lot.

 ADDITION.
-An extension or increase in floor area or height of a building or structure.
+An extension or increase in floor area, number of stories or height of a building or structure.

 ADHERED STONE OR MASONRY VENEER.
 Stone or masonry veneer secured and supported through the adhesion of an approved bonding material applied to an approved backing.

 AIR BREAK (DRAINAGE SYSTEM).
-An arrangement in which a discharge pipe from a fixture, appliance or device drains indirectly into a receptor below the flood-level rim of the receptor, and above the trap seal.
+An arrangement where a discharge pipe from a fixture, appliance or device drains indirectly into a receptor below the flood-level rim of the receptor and above the trap seal.